 Upskilling needs are a moving target, given the pace of innovation and current talent availability.
-Not only do many employees already lack key skills needed to do their jobs, the gaps are increasing.
+Not only do many employees already lack the key skills needed to do their jobs, but the gaps are also increasing.

 Yet, while the pandemic may have widened the skills gap, it didn’t create it.
 LinkedIn found that the skill sets needed for jobs have shifted by about 25% since 2015.
 By 2027, the research projects that number will hit 50%.

 Add to that the interest in digital transformation, which is up 90 times since 2010.
 As companies across industries explore ways to digitise processes, systems and customer journeys, a lack of basic digital skills training puts organisations at risk of losing their competitive edge.
 Organisations may spend unnecessary time and money addressing inefficiencies without considering the root causes of the problem: skills gaps.